California Schools Offering Paramedic Training

 Certificate of Achievement in Paramedic

 Candidates must have EMT-I certification and preferably a minimum of six months of experience.
 The program combines classroom instruction and hands-on lab practice with clinical and field training.
 Coursework covers diverse topics such as human anatomy and systems, trauma, drugs, IV therapy and airway management.
-Students receive more than 160 hours of clinical experience in a hospital setting and nearly 480 hours in a field internship.
+Students receive clinical experience in a hospital setting and a field internship.

 Associate of Science in Paramedic Training

 To earn the AS in Paramedic Training, students must maintain a minimum grade of 'C' or better in paramedic training classes and complete additional general education courses with a grade of 'C' or better.
+This program is a 49-credit program.
 Graduation requirements include completing courses in communications, writing, social and behavioral sciences, natural sciences, humanities, history, health, ethnic studies and mathematics.